The best part about any vacation is the food, right? Especially when you are visiting someplace new or renowned for excellent culinary options.

 Well, in Bend, Oregon, foodies are never disappointed.
 From coffee to beer, brunch to dinner, there is no shortage of offerings that are sure to tickle your taste buds.

-With restaurants located in both the Historic Downtown area and Old Mill District as well as food truck lots, there is plenty to choose from no matter what you may be craving at the moment.
+With food truck lots and restaurants located in both the Historic Downtown area and Old Mill District, there is plenty to choose from no matter what you may be craving at the moment.

-Enjoy the local flavors of the Pacific Northwest – including new takes on the classics – at one of the best restaurants in Bend, Oregon.
+Enjoy the Pacific Northwest’s local flavors – including new takes on the classics – at one of the best restaurants in Bend, Oregon.

 Dining in Bend, Oregon

 While there are plenty of places to eat in Bend, let’s start with dining in.

 Whether you are traveling alone, with a friend or loved one, or with the entire family, there is sure to be a restaurant on our list to meet your dining needs and palatal preference.